Notice of Privacy Practices

 Changes to This Notice

 We reserve the right to change the terms of this Notice at any time.
 Any changes will apply to all PHI that we currently maintain, as well as any PHI we create or receive in the future.
 We will post the revised Notice on our website with a new effective date.
-You may request a copy of the current Notice at any time by contacting our Privacy Officer.
+You may request a copy of the current Notice at any time by contacting the GetPepWell Privacy Officer.

 Effective Date